Berge's conjecture for cubic graphs with small colouring defect: Colouring defect of a cubic graph

 Given a cubic graph $G$, it is natural task to maximise the number of covered edges, or equivalently, to minimise the number of uncovered ones.
 A $3$-array that leaves the minimum number of uncovered edges will be called \emph{optimal}.
 The number of edges left uncovered by an optimal $3$-array is the \emph{colouring defect} of $G$, or the \emph{defect} for short, denoted by $\df{G}$.

 Let $\mathcal{M}=\{M_1, M_2, M_3\}$ be a $3$-array of perfect matchings of a cubic graph $G$.
 One way to describe $\mathcal{M}$ is based on regarding the indices $1$, $2$, and $3$ as colours.
+It will therefore be convenient to identify the indices with the nonzero elements of the group $\mathbb{Z}_2\times\mathbb{Z}_2$.
 Since the same edge may belong to more than one member of $\mathcal{M}$, an edge of $G$ may receive more than one colour.
 To each edge $e$ of $G$ we can therefore assign the list $\phi(e)$ of all colours in lexicographic order it receives from $\mathcal{M}$.
 We let $w(e)$ denote the number of colours in the list $\phi(e)$ and call it the \emph{weight} of $e$ (with respect to $\mathcal{M}$).
 In this way $\mathcal{M}$ gives rise to a colouring

 where $\emptyset$ denotes the empty list.
 Obviously, a mapping $\sigma$ assigning subsets of $\{1,2,3\}$ to the edges of $G$ determines a $3$-array if and only if, for each vertex $v$ of $G$, each element of $\{1,2,3\}$ occurs precisely once in the subsets of $\{1,2,3\}$ assigned by $\sigma$ to the edges incident with $v$.
 In general, $\phi$ need not be a proper edge-colouring.
 However, since $M_1$, $M_2$, and $M_3$ are perfect matchings, the only possibility when two edges equally coloured under $\phi$ meet at a vertex is that both of them receive colour $\emptyset$.
 In this case the third edge incident with the vertex is coloured $123$.